mozilla-services/majc/docs/gpp_qa.md

   - Reload example page
   - Expect to see an ad request go out right away with "accept" GPP string value `DBABBg~BUoAAACA.YA`

 ## Test without any bundle.
-Verifies the behavior when GPP is not enabled on the domain.
+This verifies the behavior when GPP is not enabled on the domain.
 1. Delete domain security policies for example-domain.com.
 Clear all storage data and cookies.
 2. Set the code to use no bundle and real production ad placements
 3. Load the example page
-  - Expect to see an ad request go out after 200ms with blank GPP string
+4. Expect to see an ad request go out after 200ms with blank GPP string